SickDayStudios/cypress-cucumber-typescript/README.md

-# Cypress Cucumber Typescript BDD Example
+# Cypress Cucumber Typescript BDD SOM Example
-A project that utilizes common step definitions as functions so tests can be written by anyone in Gherkin syntax promoting a "shift left" centric workflow.
+A POC Step Object Model (SOM) project that utilizes cucumber step definitions instead of page classes that will allow tests to be written by anyone at any skill level in Gherkin syntax, promoting a "shift left" centric workflow by allowing automation to be written in Statement of Work Acceptance Criteria.